section-engineering-education/engineering-education/error-correcting_codes_part2.md

 $$

 This is a rather intimidating matrix, so let's break down what it means.
 At its core, this matrix is very similar to the submatrix for the Hamming code.
-It tells us how each parity bit is defined.
+It tells us how the parity bits are defined.
 For example, the first rows tell us the first parity bit is the combination, using XOR, of all the bits in the original message except for the first one.

 Knowing that the Golay code is linear we already have a method to encode and decode our messages.
 Let's look at how this process applies to the Golay code.
-For simplicity, we will call the 12-bit input message $m$, and the 23-bit received message $w$.
-We will also represent the 11 parity bits as the row vector $x$.
+For simplicity, we will call the 12-bit input message $\vec{m}$ and the 23-bit received message $\,\vec{w}$.
+We will also represent the 11 parity bits as the row vector $\vec{x}$.
 Using the matrix $A$ we can create the generator matrix $G = \left( I_{12} | A\right)$ and the parity check matrix $H = \left(A^T | I_{11}\right)$.
-And to encode, we can multiply our input message on the left of our generator matrix.
+To encode, we can multiply our input message on the left of our generator matrix.

-$$(m|x) = m\cdot G = m\cdot \left( I_{12} | A\right)$$

 Knowing that the first 12 bits will be the original message, we can reduce the number of computations necessary, as we only need to calculate the parity bits.
-This can be done by multiplying the original message by the matrix $A$.
+This can be done by multiplying the original message on the left of the matrix $A$.
 The encoded message is then the concatenation of the original message and the parity bits.

-$$(m|x) = (m|m\cdot A)$$
+$$(\vec{m}|\vec{x}) =  (\vec{m}|\vec{m}\cdot A)$$

-As mentioned previously the syndrome is found by multiplying a received message $w$, by the transpose of the parity-check matrix.
-In this case, we will call the syndrome vector $s$.
+To find the syndrome we will use the same definition as in the previous section: multiplying the received message $w$, by the transpose of the parity-check matrix.
+In this case, we will call the syndrome vector $\vec{s}$.

-$$s = w\cdot H^T = w\cdot (A^T|I_{11})^T$$
+$$\vec{s} = \vec{w}\cdot H^T$$

 Now that we have a way to calculate the syndrome, we can apply syndrome decoding as mentioned in the previous section.
 An implementation of syndrome decoding for the Golay code with a random error generator can be found [here](https://repl.it/@jorqueraian/GolayCode).